 Whether you are taking part in a contest, want to sign up for a rewards card, need to fill out a form online or simply post on social media, you are often transmitting personal data to various organisms.
 Thanks to the Data Protection Act, you have certain rights which, in most cases at least, you will need to assert yourself.

-Here’s a little IT course on data protection for you.
+Here are some IT courses on data protection for you.

 The right to forget is often invoked once it is too late.
 The loss or diffusion of personal data - even if it was voluntary at the time - can often end in tears.

-Here are a few reasons you will want to be careful about what you post and fill out – something that is sure to come up in your next beginner’s computer class or IT course for seniors….
+Here are a few reasons you will want to be careful about what you post and fill out - something that is sure to come up in your next beginner’s computer classes or IT courses for seniors….